 This look was inspired by the greats of our industry, Chris Baran & Sam Villa.
-I aspired to have their precise melting technique and eye when it came to the “V” shaped layered cut.
+I aspired to have their precise melting technique and eye for the “V” shaped layered cut.
 It propels your hair away from your face creating a fantastic and easy, loose curl effect if styled with a wand or 11/4 inch curling iron.
-It’s important to mention that the point or the longest perimeter will tend to lack density by the second to the third appointment.
-Especially, if we want to leave the perimeter and just take up the movement (layers) on top.
+It’s important to mention that the point or the longest perimeter will tend to lack density by the second to the third appointment, especially if we want to leave the perimeter and take up the movement (layers) on top.

 Second, the density within the top of the head can become bulky and unmanageable with textured hair.
 For my textured hair clients, I like to leave the length longer throughout to prevent a Christmas tree look with a tail.
 For fine hair clients, the shorter the layers, the thinner the hair appears.
-Most of the time, this wouldn’t be the ideal design for fine hair, but it can be customized for every head.
+There are often better designs than this for fine hair, but they can be customized for every head.

 This look is a very classic and clean V-cut.
 The best part about this haircut is its versatility!
-This haircut is amazing because you can wear it curly, wavy, sleek, and straight, or natural and it’ll still look good!
-Go for a nice V-shape haircut that would be easily maintained no matter how you decide to wear it!
+This haircut is amazing because you can wear it curly, wavy, sleek, straight, or natural, and it’ll still look good!
+Go for a nice V-shape haircut that will be easily maintained no matter how you decide to wear it!

 I love this haircut best on longer hair, as it still gives it shape but doesn’t lose any length.
-It’s a great alternative to the woman who doesn’t necessarily want layers but needs a little something to give it life.
-Anyone can have this cut, though, if your hair is shorter and you love the V shape.
-Just know that it requires angles around your face, and if you have a longer face shape then you may want to consider that!
+It’s a great alternative for the woman who doesn’t necessarily want layers but needs something to give it life.
+However, anyone can have this cut if their hair is shorter and they love the V shape cutting.
+Just know that it requires angles around your face; if you have a longer face shape, consider that!

 This is a sexy, sleek, rich style.
-The sexiness of the haircut comes from the V which makes the waist appear thinner, really exaggerating the hips.
+The sexiness of the haircut comes from the V, which makes the waist appear thinner, exaggerating the hips.
 It’s an illusion of an hourglass figure with a haircut.
-This haircut is definitely for women with longer hair who wish to keep their length yet add layering and plenty of face-framing.
-If women with shorter hair were trying to achieve this haircut, it would not look like a V but rather a U.
+This haircut is for women with longer hair who wish to keep their length yet add layering and plenty of face-framing.
+If women with shorter hair tried to achieve this haircut, it would not look like a V but a U.